 So it's not a matter of science explaining away the "magic" of consciousness, but rather merely one in which we come to understand the limited-but-existent roles of conscious deliberation and self-control in the biological process we call consciousness.

 So step inside the box.
 Kneel beside the stack of papers on the floor.
-Leaf through the articles on the next page to learn all about science and other mysteries of the human brain.
+Leaf through the articles below to learn all about science and other mysteries of the human brain.

 - Deutsch, David.
 "The Fabric of Reality: The Science of Parallel Universes and Its Implications."
 Penguin.
 Aug.1, 1998.

 - Eagleman, David.
 "The Brain on Trial."
 The Atlantic.
 July 2011.
 (Jan.
 22, 2012) http://www.theatlantic.com/magazine/print/2011/07/the-brain-on-trial/8520/

 - Gillispie, Charles Coulston.
 "Pierre-Simon Laplace, 1749-1827."
 Princeton University Press.
 Feb.
 7, 2000.